MonsieurV/monsieurv.github.io/_drafts/different-ways-to-launch-a-program-at-startup.markdown

 * The process will output to the terminal;
 * The process will be subject to control from the terminal.

 Indeed if we exit our terminal... the process will be killed!
-This is actually very logical, as our process is a children of the terminal process.
+This actually make total sense, as our process is a children of the terminal process.
 The latter being killed - the former is subsequently killed // the former too.
+(Not trivial speach.
+Speak lound and check what's natural and what's not.
+Don't try hard to be 'expertaly'!)

 #### Yeah Sure!
 But How Do You Create This Daemon?